iobis/pacman-pipeline-training/tutorial.md

 The pipeline steps are orchestrated using [Snakemake](https://snakemake.github.io/), which is a Python based workflow management system.
 A snakemake workflow if defined by a set of *rules*, where each rules defines how the step is executed, and what the input and output files are.
 Snakemake uses these input and output file specifications to determine in which order the steps needs to be executed.
 The rules are defined in a text file called the Snakefile.

-To make workflows portable and reproducible, Snakemake can execute each step in an isolated [Conda](https://docs.conda.io/en/latest/) environment.
-Conda is a package manager which was originally developed for Python, but it is now used for distributing packages for other languages as well, including R. Using Conda environments ensures that the steps use the exact same versions of software dependencies, whereever they are run.
+To make workflows portable and reproducible, Snakemake can execute each step in an isolated [conda](https://docs.conda.io/en/latest/) environment.
+Conda is a package manager which was originally developed for Python, but it is now used for distributing packages for other languages as well, including R. Using conda environments ensures that the steps use the exact same versions of software dependencies, whereever they are run.

 Here's an example of one of the steps in the pipeline Snakefile: